-1. This case seeks redress for breaches of fiduciary duty by Defendant Save Mart Supermarkets ("Save Mart" or "Defendant") with respect to the Save Mart Select Retiree Health Benefit Plan (the "Plan").
+- 1. This case seeks redress for breaches of fiduciary duty by Defendant Save Mart Supermarkets ("Save Mart" or "Defendant") with respect to the Save Mart Select Retiree Health Benefit Plan (the "Plan") and for Save Mart's failure to comply with the Plan terms for terminating a benefit program under the Plan.
 Save Mart repeatedly represented to Named Plaintiffs Katherine Baker, Jose Luna, Edgar Popke, and Denny G. Wraske, Jr. ("Plaintiffs"), and all other similarly situated Class members, that the company would provide non-union retirees with medical benefits as good or better than their union counterparts, and that the retiree medical benefits would be provided to any eligible non-union retiree and their spouse for the life of the retiree.
-Save Mart made these representations consistently up until the company announced it was terminating the non-union retiree medical plan in April 2022.
-These representations were false and misleading because they obscured that the Plan could in fact be eliminated at any time, and that Save Mart did in fact intend to (and did) eliminate the Plan as a cost-saving measure when that became advantageous to Save Mart, which occurred immediately upon Save Mart's acquisition by a private equity firm from the family that had owned the company since its founding 70 years ago.

-2. Save Mart's motive for misrepresenting the terms and value of the Plan was simple: to save money, suppress union activity, and induce Plaintiffs and the Class to work for Save Mart long enough to qualify for retiree medical benefits.
+Save Mart made these representations consistently up until the company announced in April 2022 that it was ending the non-union retiree medical benefit effective June 30, 2022.
+These representations were false and misleading because they obscured that the Plan could in fact be eliminated at any time, and that Save Mart did in fact intend to (and did) eliminate the Plan as a cost-saving measure when that became advantageous to Save Mart, which occurred immediately upon Save Mart's acquisition by a private equity firm from the family that had owned the company since its founding 70 years ago. - 2.
+Save Mart's motive for misrepresenting the terms and value of the Plan was simple: to save money, suppress union activity, and induce Plaintiffs and the Class to work for Save Mart long enough to qualify for retiree medical benefits.
 Save Mart repeatedly and successfully used the medical benefits provided by the Plan to persuade employees not to join the United Food and Commercial Workers (UFCW)-a union that represented many grocery workers including at certain Save Mart stores during the relevant period-and to instead work in positions that were not covered by the UFCW's collective bargaining.
 Specifically, Save Mart touted the company's non-union retiree medical benefits as superior or equal to the benefits workers could obtain through union employment.
 As explained in detail below, this representation was made numerous times over a period of many years by Save Mart's Human Resources (HR) and executive level employees in group and individual meetings with workers.
 According to former Vice President of HR Wendy Kennedy, "[t]hese statements were made so regularly by management, supervisors, and Human Resources personnel that it was commonly understood and repeated by and amongst Save Mart employees."
 Decl. of Wendy Kennedy ("Kennedy Decl."), submitted herewith, ¶ 12.
 This message was also expressly set forth in written materials that were disseminated to employees to persuade those employees to vote no to unionization in their stores; for example a pamphlet entitled "Save Mart Answers Your Questions About Unions" was given to Plaintiff Jose Luna, and it states: "your benefits are already better, or equal to, the benefits in a union store."
 Exhibit A, submitted herewith.
-Save Mart also distributed a pamphlet entitled "Save Mart Select Retiree Benefits" to each employee on an annual basis, which states that retiree medical coverage ends "[u]pon the death of the retiree."
+Save Mart also distributed a pamphlet entitled "Save Mart Select Retiree Benefits" to each employee on an annual basis, which states that retiree medical coverage ends "upon the death of the retiree."
 Exhibit B, submitted herewith.